-- For a box with no grounding terminal (diagram not shown): Connect the LINE cable's bare copper (or GREEN) wire directly to the grounding lead on the GFCI receptacle. - For a box with a grounding terminal (diagram shown above): Connect a 6-inch bare copper (or GREEN) 12 or 14 AWG wire to the grounding terminal on the box.
-Connect the ends of the GFCI and box grounding wires to the LINE cable's bare copper (or GREEN) wire using a wire connector.
+- For a box with no grounding terminal (diagram not shown): Connect the LINE cable's bare copper (or GREEN) wire directly to the grounding terminal on the AFCI/GFCI receptacle. - For a box with a grounding terminal (diagram shown above): Connect a 6-inch bare copper (or GREEN) 12 or 14 AWG wire to the grounding terminal on the AFCI/GFCI.
+Also connect a similar wire to the grounding terminal on the box.
+Connect the ends of these wires to the LINE cable's bare copper (or GREEN) wire using a wire connector.

 If these wires are already in place, check the connections.